fsperotto/lts/lts/nts/pkg_docs/README.tex.md

 Such that $\sum_i \alpha_i = 1$.
 We use the expectation maximization
 (EM) algorithm to find values for $\alpha$ that minimize the perplexity on a development set.
-Ideally, we would work with all three splits of the PTB ñ a training set that is used to count maximum-likelihood estimates for ngram probabilities; a development set that is used to learn optimal values for $\alpha$; and a test set used for evaluation.
+Ideally, we would work with all three splits of the PTB ‚Äì a training set that is used to count maximum-likelihood estimates for ngram probabilities; a development set that is used to learn optimal values for $\alpha$; and a test set used for evaluation.
 Since in this case we just have the PTB training and validation sets, we